HoverHell/RedditImageGrab/README.md

 any JPEG or PNG formatted image that it found listed in the specified subreddit and download them to a folder.

-My work on this is put on hold while I work on building something similar in place.

 ## jtara1 Fork

 ### Features and Changes: